tsunglung/foodpanda/README.md

    1. If the integration didn't show up in the list please REFRESH the page
    2. If the integration is still not in the list, you need to clear the browser cache.
 2. Enter the account and password.
-3. All fields are Required.
+3. The x-device field is optional.

 # Notice
 You need login foodpanda in Web Browser once.
 Then login in foodpanda integration of HA.